KhosroBahrami/Advanced_Driver_Assistance_System/README.md

 For object detection, I used SSD object detection method followed by optimization and fine tunning for detection of new objects.

 This project has two main steps:
-In the first step, I fine tunned the SSD object detection based on mobilenet backbone network for new dataset.
+- In the first step, I fine-tunned the SSD object detection (based on mobilenet backbone network) for new a dataset.
-In the second step, I deploy the inference part based on mobilenet backbone on embedded system (Dragon board 410C) using C++ to have real-time performance.
+- In the second step, I deploy the inference part based on mobilenet backbone on embedded system (Dragon board 410C) using C++ to have real-time performance.

 <p align="center">